jianyuan/terraform-provider-sentry/docs/resources/issue_alert.md

 page_title: "sentry_issue_alert Resource - terraform-provider-sentry"
 subcategory: ""
 description: |-
   Create an Issue Alert Rule for a Project.
-See the Sentry Documentation https://docs.sentry.io/api/alerts/create-an-issue-alert-rule-for-a-project/ for more information.
-Please note that the attributes conditions, filters, and actions are in JSON string format.
-The types must match the Sentry API, otherwise Terraform will incorrectly detect a diff.
-Use parseint("string", 10) to convert a string to an integer.
+See the [Sentry Documentation](https://docs.sentry.io/api/alerts/create-an-issue-alert-rule-for-a-project/) for more information.

+          Please note that since v0.12.0, the attributes `conditions`, `filters`, and `actions` are in JSON string format.
+The types must match the Sentry API, otherwise Terraform will incorrectly detect a drift.
+Use `parseint("string", 10)` to convert a string to an integer.
+Avoid using `jsonencode()` as it is unable to disinguish between an integer and a float.
 ---

 # sentry_issue_alert (Resource)

 Create an Issue Alert Rule for a Project.
 See the [Sentry Documentation](https://docs.sentry.io/api/alerts/create-an-issue-alert-rule-for-a-project/) for more information.

-Please note that the attributes `conditions`, `filters`, and `actions` are in JSON string format.
-The types must match the Sentry API, otherwise Terraform will incorrectly detect a diff.
+			Please note that since v0.12.0, the attributes `conditions`, `filters`, and `actions` are in JSON string format.
+The types must match the Sentry API, otherwise Terraform will incorrectly detect a drift.
 Use `parseint("string", 10)` to convert a string to an integer.
+Avoid using `jsonencode()` as it is unable to disinguish between an integer and a float.

 ## Example Usage